lextm/jekyll-theme-chirpy/_posts/2007-12-19-product-review-installaware-advantages-over-inno-setup.md

 Long live Delphi

 (Update: I do not mean to look down upon Inno Setup, who serves Code Beautifier Collection well for so long.
-But more evidence is needed to prove it is perfect for CodeGear RAD Studio, isn’t it?
-CodeGear is building something critical for other developers’ success, so every step it takes should be careful.)
+But more evidence is needed to prove it is perfect for CodeGear RAD Studio, isn't it?
+CodeGear is building something critical for other developers' success, so every step it takes should be careful.)